DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/glossary - game data.md

 DovahKit prefers the term "world or cell" over this usage of "space."

 ### strings file
-A sidecar file that contains the content of [localized strings](#localized-string) in a [data file](#data-file).
+A sidecar file that contains the content of [localized strings](#localized-string) used in a [data file](#data-file).
 A strings file is stored in `Data/Strings/` and will have a name of the form `DataFileName_Language.STRINGS` e.g. `Skyrim_English.STRINGS`.
 There are three possible file extensions, one for each type of localized string.

 ### subrecord
 The community term for a fragment of a [record](#record), consisting of a [FourCC](#FourCC) (commonly called a "signature"), a length, and data.
 A subrecord may represent a single field within a [form](#form) (or nested struct), or an entire data structure.